djx314/ohNoMyCirce/Shapeless.md

 [error] two errors found
 ```

-Emmmm, this error message has been very detailed, but
+Emmm, this error message has been very detailed, but
 I can not quickly determine if the wrong location is
 `343` or `486` or the block.